 Making an agreement legally binding

-If you’ve managed to reach a solution for child arrangements post-separation, it’s a good idea to get your agreement officially written up by a family law solicitor to make the child arrangements in detail and clear between you both.
-You can make a record of what you’ve agreed in a Parenting Plan and both of you can sign this agreement, however this wouldn’t be a legally binding document.
+If you’ve managed to reach a solution for child arrangements post-separation, it’s a good idea to get your agreement officially written up by a family lawyer to ensure the child arrangements are detailed and clear between both of you.
+You can make a record of what you’ve agreed in a ‘parenting plan’ and both of you can sign this agreement, however this wouldn’t be a legally binding document.
 The court may consider this should the agreement break down and you have to attend court.
 Ultimately, the court will consider what it thinks is in the best interest of the child when making any decision in respect of a Child Arrangement Order.

 Going to court